najtompkins/crime-exploration-dashboard/README.md

 1. Download or clone this repository.
 2. Download the [primary crime data](https://data.lacity.org/Public-Safety/Crime-Data-from-2020-to-Present/2nrs-mtv8/about_data) (2020-Present), from LA City's own website into the /data directory.
 3. Run the data_cleaning.py file to clean and export the cleaned .csv files needed to run everything else.
+4. Open the app.js file (located in the docs/index/js ([here](docs/index/js/app.js))) and comment-out lines 55, 59, and 63.
+Un-comment lines 54,58, and 62. **This routes the API calls to pull locally, instead of the external server where the data is also hosted.** Save the file.
 4. Run the api_server.py in the terminal.
 (This server will need to be shut down later)
     * *The code near the top of this file defaults to using the full DataCleaned.csv in the SQLite file.
-If you would like to use the other smaller exported .csv files, uncomment and comment-out code as directed.*
+If you would like to use the other smaller exported .csv files, uncomment and comment-out code as directed within the code.*
     * Be sure that the Python modules: Pandas, Flask, Flask_CORS, SQLAlchemy, and GeoPandas are installed in your python environment.
 5. Open the index.html file in your preferred browser.
 (Only Safari and Chrome were tested)
 6. Explore the dashboard and allow a few moments for the API to populate the heatmap after each crime selection.